4 min read

 Brain Injury and exercise

-We all know that exercise has many benefits, but what exercises can you do after a brain injury?
-Hopefully this post will help and inspire you to try a new fitness activity.
+Exercise has many benefits, but what exercises can you do after a brain injury?
+My experience may help, and possibly inspire you to try a new fitness activity.

 Why exercise at all?

 It has been said that if exercise was a pill it would sell in the billions.
-The NHS would like everyone on the UK to move more, as exercise can:
+The NHS would like everyone to move more, as exercise can:

-The effects of exercise on those recovering from a brain injury can be helpful and encouraging for both body and mind.
-Headway UK reports that daily exercise can have an “energising effect and research shows that it can have a positive effect on mood.
-Exercise can also help you to sleep more deeply.”2
+Exercise can be helpful and encouraging for those recovering from a brain injury.
+Headway UK reports that daily exercise can have an “energising effect, and...have a positive effect on mood.
+Exercise can also help you to sleep more deeply.”

-For those who find that everyday is a struggle through the fog of fatigue, the thought of fitting in exercise can be overwhelming.
+When every day is a struggle through the fog of fatigue, the thought of fitting in exercise can be overwhelming.
 But it turns out that exercise has a positive effect on fatigue levels.
-It increases your stamina and helps you to do more over time.
+It increases your stamina and helps you to do more overtime.

 The road to a proper diagnosis and the correct treatment took over a year.
-In that time, my fitness collapsed, my weight ballooned and my mental health was in tatters.
-Even before I could get into a brain injury clinic the GP was urging me to get back to a bit of exercise.
+In that time, my fitness collapsed, my weight ballooned, and my mental health was in tatters.
+Even before I could get into a brain injury clinic, the GP was urging me to get back to a bit of exercise.
 It seemed a distant prospect as the fear was all encompassing.
-I was terrified of getting another blow to the head.
+I was terrified of another blow to the head.

 Where to start?